Remuneration

 Short Term Incentive

-The short-term incentive (STI) performance criteria for 2023 were set by the Board in the beginning of the financial year.
+The short-term incentive (STI) performance criteria for 2024 were set by the Board in the beginning of the financial year.
 These criteria encompassed several financial and strategic objectives.
-The strategic objectives included various bu siness development and other targets.
-The maximum bonus for the CEO under the short-term incentive system was EUR 69,750, with the largest single target being the revenue growth target, representing approximately 50 percent of the total compensation.
-Compensation begins to accrue when revenue exceeds a separately defined minimum level and increases linearly, reaching 100% of the target level when the set revenue target is met.
-The second-largest goal related to the FDA clearance for the Company’s AI fundus camera and its sales, representing about 25 percent of the total compensation.
+The strategic objectives included various business development and other targets.
+The maximum bonus for the CEO under the short-term incentive system was EUR 206,400, i.e. approximately 100 percent of the yearly fixed salary, with the largest single target being the revenue growth target, representing approximately 50 percent of the total compensation.
+Compensation begins to accrue when revenue exceeds a separately defined minimum level and increases linearly in milestones, reaching 100% of the target level when the set revenue target is met.
+The second-largest goal is related to Adjusted EBITDA.

-Based on the achievement of the targets in 2023, the former CEO Seppo Kopsala will be paid a short-term incentive of 4,125 euros, which corresponds to 5.9 percent of the maximum amount.
-The earnings for the year were adjusted pro rata based on Kopsala’s contract terminating 30 September 2023.
-The payment will be made in 2024.
-No short-term incentives were be paid to Juho Himberg for the year 2023.
+Based on the achievement of the targets in 2024, the CEO will be paid a short-term incentive of EUR 30,950, which corresponds to 15 percent of the maximum amount.
+The payment will be made in 2025.
+The performance metrics and earned incentives of the short-term incentive scheme are detailed in the table below

 The performance metrics and earned incentives of the short-term incentive scheme are detailed in the table below.